 Acts of illegal evictions include

-- changing locks when you are out
+- changing locks when tenants are out

-- being physically thrown out of all or part of your home
+- physically throwing tenants out your home

 Landlords have to follow a legal procedure to evict tenants, by serving the correct sections.
-More on Evicting tenants, legally.
+More on Evicting tenants legally.
 Illegal eviction is a serious civil and criminal offense, and a landlord can be prosecuted if guilty of doing so.

 In most cases, the landlord must obtain a possession order from a county court after serving a valid Notice to Quit.
 The tenant doesn’t have to leave at this point, and a lot usually don’t.
 Only the court can decide whether the tenant has to leave the property.
 It will normally take several weeks before the case is decided in court.

 The landlord does not need to obtain a court possession order to evict if: